 What up mon!
 I caught this Largemouth (3 lb.
 4 oz.
 Largemouth in upstate New York.
 The time was noon, and the sun was high in the sky.
 This one hit in shallow water.
 As you can see, I was close to the shore.
 My cast was a far one and a good one at that.
 I was able to place my bait by a number of large rocks.
 Kudos to the cast, the Bass hit the bait about 5 seconds after it had landed.
 I used a black plastic worm about 6 inches long.
 Overall, the fight was awesome, and an experience to remember.
 Giddy Up!

 I woke up in my tent as it was another vacation camping in the ADK.
 I cooked up some bacon, eggs, fresh pressed coffee camping style, before tackling a long day of fishing because the weather had finally turned for the better.

 It was a slow morning from the lake we were camping on, so we traveled through a chute to an adjoining lake.
 When we approached the mouth of the creek, you could see weed beds scattered throughout the lake, and we immediately began to work them in a counter clockwise direction.

 This Bass was caught in a small private pond.
 It had rained earlier that day, and the sky remained overcast.
 The water was still.
 It looked like glass, and felt “prime time.”

 The shoreline had some residential development.
 The rest was surrounded by trees, however, the branches and leaves draped into and above the water, providing great cover for a bass to be chillin’, waiting for my bait.

 Day broke; it was the last day of the fishing/camping trip.
-We backed up our gear, made some food, and backed our canoes.
-It was a 30-45 minute paddle back to the cars and a wise choice to fish along the way.
-As we paddled back we had to navigate through a chute to get to another pond.
+We made some food, backed up our gear and canoes, and headed back to our cars.
+It was a 30-45 minute paddle back and a wise choice to fish along the way.
+Especially, in the chute that we had to navigate through.
+Here, was a great opportunity to sight fish.